SalmanAd01/Graph_Maker/README.md

 ## How To Use
 - Open Up The Link :  https://graphmakertester.herokuapp.com/
-- Now Here You Need To Provide The Total Number Of Pairs For Which You Wanted To Plot Graphs<br>You Can Provide The Graph Name Which Will Appear On The Top Of The Graph Or You Also Can Provide The Name Of X and Y Axis eg:
+- Now Here You Need To Provide The Total Number Of Pairs For Which You Wanted To Plot Graphs
+- You Can Provide The Graph Name Which Will Appear On The Top Of The Graph Or You Also Can Provide The Name Of X and Y Axis (It's Optional Tho) eg:
 ![Screenshot (359)](https://user-images.githubusercontent.com/80933048/128854881-a6f2c053-7501-4031-8888-6c42185d973a.png)